 Bingham addressing Rep. Robert S. Hale (NY): “I respectfully ask him to inform us whence he derives the authority for supposing, if he does suppose, that any State has the right to deny to a citizen of any other State any of the privileges or immunities of a citizen of the United States.
 And if a State has not the right to do that, how can the right of a State be impaired by giving to the people of the United States by constitutional amendment the power by congressional enactment to enforce this provision of their Constitution?”11

-Bingham on January 9, 1866: “I ask that South Carolina, and that Ohio as well, shall be bound to respect the rights of the humblest citizen of the remotest State of the Republic when he may hereafter come within her jurisdiction.”12 It is interesting to point out all of the State wrongs Bingham highlighted to be cured under the Fourteenth Amendment dealt solely with State treatment of citizens of other States and never State acts against a States own resident citizens.
+Bingham on January 9, 1866: "I ask that South Carolina, and that Ohio as well, shall be bound to respect the rights of the humblest citizen of the remotest State of the Republic when he may hereafter come within her jurisdiction."12 It is interesting to point out all of the State wrongs Bingham highlighted to be cured under the Fourteenth Amendment dealt solely with State treatment of citizens of other States or refusal to recognize basic protections for blacks but never State acts against a States own resident citizens.

 For example, Bingham several times scolded Georgia over a 33 year-old incident which he claims the State violated citizens First Amendment (Georgia's version of the First Amendment) rights when the State sentenced them to penitentiary for teaching their fellow man (Indians) the gospel.
 He of course was exaggerating the facts of the event and the citizens involved were not Georgia citizens but South Carolina missionaries.
 Georgia had a law that prevented citizens from residing among the Cherokee Indians on Indian land and asked the missionaries to leave.